-Part C - Process for delisting a Classified Tree from the Classified Tree Register
+3.2.
+Delisting a Classified Tree from the Classified Tree Register

+3.2.1.
 Who can apply?

-An application to delist a Classified Tree from the Register may be made by any relevant landholder or Council may nominate a Classified Tree on its own initiative.
+An application to delist a Classified Tree from the Register may be made by any relevant landholder or Council may nominate a Classified Tree on its own initiative to be delisted from the register.
 An application must include reasons why the Classified Tree no longer meets any of the criteria in Appendix 1.